devLIPEr/clone-box/NodeServers/server-manager/README.md

 }
 ```

-If you make any changes in this json you **NEED** to restart this server, as the changes only apply on startup.
+You can make this change in the dist folder without having to restart the server, this will trigger the file watcher and update the servers list, asking each room manager how many games there is active, without having to restart the server.

 ```bash
 $ npm install